Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 - Iowa State's games this season have gone over 58.5 points three of eight times.

+- Saturday's total is 6.2 points lower than the two team's combined 64.7 points per game average.

-- The two teams combine to score 64.7 points per game, 6.2 more than the over/under in this contest.
+- This contest's over/under is 7.3 points more than the 51.2 these two squads combine to surrender per game this season.

-- The 51.2 combined points per game that these two squads have allowed this season are 7.3 fewer than the 58.5 total in this contest.

-- The Cyclones and their opponents score an average of 50.9 points per game, 7.6 fewer than Saturday's total.
+- Cyclones games have an average total of 50.9 points this season, 7.6 fewer than Saturday's over/under.

-- The 60.6 PPG average total in Red Raiders games this season is 2.1 points more than this game's over/under.
+- The 58.5-point over/under for this game is 2.1 points below the 60.6 points per game average total in Red Raiders games this season.

 Iowa State Stats and Trends

-- This season, the Cyclones have won ATS in each of their two games as a favorite of 10.5 points or more.
+- The Cyclones have been favored by 10.5 points or more two times this season and have covered the spread in all of them.

-- Iowa State has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).
+- Iowa State's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- When Iowa State scores more than 33.0 points, it is 2-0 against the spread and 2-0 overall.
+- Iowa State is 2-0 against the spread and 2-0 overall in games when it records more than 33.0 points.

 - The Cyclones collect 30.9 more yards per game (433.6) than the Red Raiders give up per contest (402.7).

-- When Iowa State amasses more than 402.7 yards, the team is 4-2 against the spread and 4-2 overall.
+- In games that Iowa State totals more than 402.7 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Cyclones have eight giveaways this season, while the Red Raiders have 10 takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.